Professor William A. Schabas (Canada/Ireland) – COURSE DIRECTOR

 Ms. Niamh Hayes (Ireland)

-From January to December 2017, Niamh Hayes was seconded by UN Women as an expert advisor on gender, working in the Investigative Analysis Section of the Office of the Prosecutor of the International Criminal Court.
+Niamh Hayes is the current Acting Head of the Gender and Children Unit in the Office of the Prosecutor of the International Criminal Court.
+From January to December 2017, Niamh Hayes was seconded by UN Women as an expert advisor on sexual and gender-based violence, working in the Investigative Analysis Section of the Office of the Prosecutor of the International Criminal Court.
 She is about to complete her doctoral research on the investigation and prosecution of sexual violence by international criminal tribunals as a Ph.D. student at the Irish Centre for Human Rights, National University of Ireland Galway.
 Ms Hayes has written numerous academic publications on sexual violence as an international crime.
 From 2012 to 2016 she was the Head of Office and SGBV expert for the Institute for International Criminal Investigations, and participated in specialist professional SGBV trainings on four continents.
 She has worked with UN Women, the UN Department of Peacekeeping Operations, the ICTR and the UK Foreign and Commonwealth Office on training and best practices projects relating to the investigation and documentation of conflict-related sexual violence.
 In 2016 she acted as a legal consultant for a research project conducted by the International Federation for Human Rights (FIDH) on increasing accountability for sexual and gender-based crimes at the ICC and in other jurisdictions.

 She has lectured on international criminal law at Trinity College Dublin and Leiden University, monitored ICC trial developments as a legal consultant for Women’s Initiatives for Gender Justice and worked as an intern on the Karadži? trial at the ICTY.

 Professor Francine Hirsch (USA)